glugox/g_users/README.md

 You can also check Postman testing.
 See `/tests/Glugate.postman_collection.json` flie which can be imported into Postman.
 Note that Postman test are running against the main database ( not the *_test one as integrations test do ), but on successful tests, all the test data should be cleaned up as we call DELETE method at the end.
+TODO: Looks like the main database must be clear from test users.
+So currently , in order to pass all tests, it is best to run them against empty database.

 To run restclient file tests you can run ad hoc testing.
 See `/tests/dev.http`